 Diseased trees were first found in the Pacific Northwest in Boise, ID in 1968.
 The next reports were from Ontario, OR in 1973 and La Grande and Union, OR in 1974.
 A single tree was found in Portland, OR in 1976 and was removed promptly.
 No other trees were identified until a new outbreak in Eugene and Portland, OR in 1986.
 Since then, additional Oregon locations include Hillsboro in 1987, Salem in 1988, Corvallis in 1995, Heppner in 1999, Pendleton in 2000, and Medford in 2006.
+So far the disease has been found in 12 Oregon counties but most of the samples have been from the Portland area.
 The disease continued its spread with reports from Moscow and Weiser, ID and Spokane, WA in 1990 and Tacoma and Bellevue, WA in 1994.
 The disease has continued to spread into the greater Seattle area.
 As of 2008 it has not been found in British Columbia.

 The disease is spread by several bark beetles, the most important of which is the smaller European elm bark beetle (Scolytus multistriatus).
 These bark beetles breed in diseased trees but feed on healthy ones.